LIFE STORY

 I sent off my report to Gareth.
 But I never got a reply, let alone action.

-I fact, and despite also a family friend connection, I have failed to get any relationship with Evans over the years.
+In fact, and despite also having a family friend connection, I have failed to get any relationship with Evans over the years.

 I notice he was curiously silent during Vietnam War days.